Tell es-Sakan: Canaanite city (2600–2250 BCE)

+A relief from the tomb of Inti, an Egyptian official, describing a siege of a walled city (shown on the right).
+De Miroschedji has questioned whether the city may be Tell es-Sakan, given the possibility that an Egyptian army may have attacked it.

 Animal bones found at Tell es-Sakan indicate that the consumption of pigs ceased during the Canaanite settlement, in contrast to the Egyptian settlement, from which porcine bones comprised 24% of the bones recovered from the site.
 The archaeozoologist Naomi Sykes wrote that "The reasons for this shift are uncertain, but it may reflect a change in cultural dietary preferences following the break in Egyptian occupation.
 Alternatively, it could be related to broader economic trends."

 Due to Tell es-Sakan's position near a ford across the Wadi Ghazzeh, the city may have been attacked by Uni who was governor of Upper Egypt during the reign of Pharaoh Pepi I Meryre in the late 23rd and early 22nd centuries BCE.
 Uni conducted military campaigns against the Heriou-Sha, a people who lived in the coastal zone and de Miroschedji suggested that Tell es-Sakan was one of the settlements they inhabited.
 The settlement was abandoned around 2250 BCE.

 The latter half of the 3rd millennium BCE (2500–2000 BCE) saw the widespread abandonment of large settlements in the Levant, a transition to smaller settlements, and possibly a resurgence in nomadic living.
 De Miroschedji hypothesised that a change in the Wadi Ghazzeh's course led to the abandonment of Tell es-Sakan in favour of Tell el-Ajjul, about 500 m to the south.
 Another nearby site, al-Moghraqa, was occupied in the early 2nd millennium BCE (during the Middle and Late Bronze Ages).